Gohar Ali Shah

 Gohar Ali Shah is a Pakistani politician hailing from Mardan District, who served as a member of the Khyber Pakhtunkhwa Assembly, belonging to the Awami National Party.
 He is also serving as member of the different committees.

 Political career

-Gohar was elected as the member of the Khyber Pakhtunkhwa Assembly on ticket of Awami National Party from PK-28 (Mardan-VI) in 2013 Pakistani general election.
+Gohar was elected as the member of the Khyber Pakhtunkhwa Assembly on ticket of Awami National Party from PK-28 (Mardan-VI) in the 2013 Pakistani general election.